 “Our province is also located in a region where precipitation can change based on the path of the storm.
 During the most recent storms of winter 2022, our province was hit with multiple freezing rain and wet snow events, where other Atlantic provinces mostly saw dry snow.
 Freezing rain and wet snow build up on trees and weigh them down into our powerlines, which ultimately leads to power outages.”

 According to Environment Canada, Nova Scotia receives the most storms of any region in Canada due to its proximity to the Gulf Stream.
 And even though Newfoundland and Labrador experience similar storms, our coast in Nova Scotia is often subjected to extremely high winds associated with hurricanes and other tropical storm systems.

-“In the case of hurricanes, Nova Scotia’s eastern and southern regions are vulnerable to storms that strike without losing strength after making landfall, which isn’t likely to happen elsewhere like New Brunswick or PEI,” say Julius.
+“In the case of hurricanes, Nova Scotia’s eastern and southern regions are vulnerable to storms that strike without losing strength after making landfall, which isn’t likely to happen elsewhere like New Brunswick or Prince Edward Island,” say Julius.

 Historically, tropical storms and hurricanes weaken as they approach our province; however, the waters along our Atlantic coast have been increasingly warmer in recent years.
 This allows tropical storms to retain more of their strength as they make landfall.

 “Storms no longer lose as much strength when they arrive in Nova Scotia, compared to the de-escalating effects of the colder waters around Newfoundland,” says Julius.